-CoA Therapeutics unveils timeline on path to PKAN clinical trial
+CoA Therapeutics presents timeline towards PKAN clinical trial

 from | March 29, 2022

-CoA Therapeutics, a BridgeBio affiliate, has completed a Phase I healthy volunteer study evaluating the safety, tolerability and drug-like properties of BBP-671.
-We will present healthy volunteer data from the Phase I study at the 4th Pan-American Congress on Parkinson's Disease and Movement Disorders, which will be held May 26-28, 2022.
+CoA Therapeutics, a BridgeBio-affiliated company, has completed a Phase I study in healthy volunteers evaluating the safety, tolerability and drug-like properties of BBP-671.
+We are presenting the healthy volunteer data from the Phase I study at the 4th Pan American Congress on Parkinson's Disease and Movement Disorders, May 26-28, 2022.

-In 2022, we are focusing on two activities: improving our formulation for PKAN patients and gathering feedback on our clinical trial design from regulatory authorities in the EU and the US.
+In 2022, we are focusing on two activities: improving our formulation for PKAN patients and obtaining feedback on our clinical trial design from regulatory authorities in the EU and the US.
 Based on your feedback from the survey, we are developing small tablets for use in our clinical trial.
-We are working with the EMA and, later in the year, the FDA to seek their advice on our clinical plans.
-These activities take time and we hope to open trial sites in the U.S. and Europe in mid-2023.
+We are working with the EMA and later in the year with the FDA to seek their advice on our clinical plans.
+These activities take time and we hope to open trial centers in the US and Europe in mid-2023.

-We know that time is of the essence for individuals with PKAN and their families, and we are doing our best to move forward as quickly as possible.
+We know that time is of the essence for people with PKAN and their families, and we are doing our best to move forward as quickly as possible.

 Subscribe to our Hoffnungsbaum newsletter!